December 20 , 2013 4:00am

 Working Dx: Peripheral neuropathy or nerve damage of the peroneal nerve.
 Cause of neuropathy unknown, unlikely to be ALS or MS and no obvious malignancy.

-- Further studies to find reason for peroneal nerve damage.
+- Further studies to find the reason for peroneal nerve damage.
 (It is possible I injured it unknowingly.)

 - Customized orthotics to prevent injury to foot;